Getting Set Up on LackeyCCG

 Review and Acceptance

 Every four months the MSEM Council will review and vote on the submitted sets.
-Those sets, as well as an empty "Null" set, will be ranked according to their average votes.
+Those sets will be ranked according to their average votes (from 0-4).
 The two highest ranked sets will begin the process of being added to the format.
-Any sets that have an average rank below the Null set will be given a strike, a warning that your set is below MSEM quality standards.
+Any sets that receive a 0 from half or more of the council will be given a strike, a warning that your set is below MSEM quality standards.
 Sets that have gotten two strikes will no longer be considered.
 The remaining sets are free to be resubmitted later on, and will have another chance of getting in with the Community Wildcard.

 The top two sets will be chosen based on quality, mechanics and whether or not it breaks the format.
 Sets with many mistakes simply won’t make the cut.
 Those sets will be given the more comprehensive evaluation and proofreading before entering the format.

 Sets being submitted will not be notified of major issues before time to vote.
 Be aware that once submissions close there is no longer any feedback/fix period.
 The sets will be voted on and then either accepted or rejected, period.

 Every winter, the top sets from the previous year that meet our submission requirements will be put to a community vote.
 The following month, the top rated set will be reviewed and will be added to the format in a solo release.

 Any community member who has played in an MSEM competitive event or finished 5 League matches in the last six months is eligible to vote, as well as any Council members who happen to have a set in the running.
 The current set files will be posted and voting will open.
 To vote, rank your top three sets that are on the ballot and send them to whoever is collecting the ballots (usually @Cajun on Discord).